 Attaching the Racing Components to the Wood Frame

-Mounting the racing components to your homemade sim racing rig is a crucial step in bringing your DIY cockpit to life.
-This stage requires precise positioning and secure attachment of all relevant hardware to the wooden frame you have painstakingly built.
+It is equally important to mount the racing components on your homemade sim rig as it is the first proper stage in completing your DIY cockpit.
+This step calls for a careful placement and fastening of all relevant hardware to the wooden frame that you have made with great effort.

 Finishing Touches: Sanding, Painting, and Customization